Unsurfaced highways shared with motor vehicles

 - Traffic Regulation Orders (TROs) can be used to stop motor vehicles using BOATs or UUCRs; if repairs are needed, ‘Section 56’ notices can be served on the highway authority.

-- Cycling UK accepts that licenced recreational motor vehicles (2 & 4 wheel) have a legal right to use BOATs and UUCRs.
+- Cycling UK accepts that licenced recreational motor vehicles (two and four wheel) have a legal right to use BOATs and UUCRs.

 - Not all of these highways, however, are robust enough for use by motor vehicles, so they should be managed to avoid stirring up mud and creating ruts.

-- Cyclists and other non-motorised users go to the countryside for quiet recreation.
+- Many cyclists and other non-motorised users visit the countryside to enjoy its tranquillity.
 Unmanaged motorised use of unsurfaced highways is incompatible with this, particularly where these vehicles, especially motorcycles, are inadequately silenced.

 - If, after a reasonable time, voluntary management fails to remedy a damaged highway, or is not implemented, then a Traffic Regulation Order (TRO) should be sought to prevent motorised vehicular use.